Timeline of sovereigntism in Puerto Rico (2000s–2010s): Acevedo Vilá, Miranda Marín and the ELA Soberano

 On April 27, 2008, an Extraordinary Assembly was organized where Acevedo Vilá vividly argued the need for a sovereign development of the Commonwealth in association with the United States.
 The proposal also established that the specifics of the future association would include the considerations of people beyond the PPD and ordered the party's president to present their demands before the UN.
-PR Rep. Charlie Hernández presented a resolution that reaffirmed the pro-sovereignty posture of the "non colonial, non territorial" development of the status as proposed in 1998, Programmes for Government of 2000 and 2004, the similar resolutions approved in 2006-07 and the Enmienda Vizcarrondo (formerly known as General Council Resolution of November 17, 1990).
-On May 15, 2008, the PPD's Status Commission adopted the party's Programme of Government for the 2008 general elections, which was the first document to introduce the label Estado Libre Asociado Soberano when referring to free association.
+PR Rep. Charlie Hernández presented a resolution that reaffirmed the pro-sovereignty posture of the "non colonial, non territorial" development of the status as proposed in 1998, Programs for Government of 2000 and 2004, the similar resolutions approved in 2006-07 and the Enmienda Vizcarrondo (formerly known as General Council Resolution of November 17, 1990).
+On May 15, 2008, the PPD's Status Commission adopted the party's Program of Government for the 2008 general elections, which was the first document to introduce the label Estado Libre Asociado Soberano when referring to free association.
 This Commission was presided by Acevedo Vilá and its executive director was Charlie Hernández.
 Other members included PR Representatives Luis Vega Ramos and Héctor Ferrer, PR Senators Antonio Fas Alzamora and José Luis Dalmau, as well as non-elected figures Roberto Prats and Hernández Colón's eldest son, José Alfredo Hernández Mayoral.
 None of which openly rejected the pro-sovereignty language during the drafting process.
 The proposal was prepared by Miranda Marín and established a timeline that went from the Pronunciamiento de Aguas Buenas to a deliberation supporting the non-territorial and sovereign development that first took place on October 15, 1998, and had been approved in seven consecutive General Assemblies.
-Afterwards Miranda Marín brought the pro-sovereignty proposal before the Programme Assembly, responsible for approving the party's proposal prior to the general elections, where it was approved unanimously.
+Afterwards Miranda Marín brought the pro-sovereignty proposal before the Program Assembly, responsible for approving the party's proposal prior to the general elections, where it was approved unanimously.